IBM/event-notifications-java-admin-sdk/README.md

 <summary>Send Notifications Variables</summary>
 <br>

-- **FCM Target NotificationFcmDevices** - Set up the push notifications tragets.
+- **FCM Target NotificationFcmDevices** - Set up the push notifications targets.
   - *userIds* (Array of **String**) - Send notification to the specified userIds.
   - *fcmDevices* (Array of **String**) - Send notification to the list of specified fcm devices.
   - *apnsDevices* (Array of **String**) - Send notification to the list of specified iOS devices.